uqcyber/NodeJSFuzzing/README.md

     - Run `docker-compose up`

 2. Build docker image on local machine
+    - Put the `express-instrument-app` folder within the NodeGoat repo directory.
+Make sure that there is NO `node_modules` within `express-instrument-app`.
     - Replace `server.js` in `<keystone 4.0.0 directory>/test/e2e/` with the one in `keystone_docker/`.
     - Replace `docker-compose.yml`, `Dockerfile` and `package*.json` in `<keystone 4.0.0 directory>` with the ones in `keystone_docker/`
     - Build the docker image: